 Gender: MaleAllergy Scale: 1 - Won't WorkActivity Level: ActiveShedding: Will Shed Expected Size: 20-25 lbs.

-There are five in this litter, we are selling one male and one female, both are red and long hair.
-Mom and dad are both pure bred Mini Dachshunds.
-Mom is red in color and she weighs 16#.
-Dad is red in color and he weighs 18#.
-Although both parents are Mini Dachshunds these pups are very large in size and will be bigger than the normal weight range for a Mini.
-We will be selling this litter as pet quality and companion only; this means that they are pure bred but will come with no papers for breeding rights or show potential.
+There two in this litter, one male and one female.
+Mom is a black Pug and she weighs 22#.
+Dad is a fawn Pug and he weighs 25#.
+We will be selling this litter as pet quality and companion only; they are pure bred but will come with no papers for breeding rights.

 About This Breed: